 About Our Club

-This year is the 31st Anniversary of the Jacksonville-Applegate Rotary Club.
+Chartered in 1987, our club is dedicated to creating better communities at home and around the world.
 We are an active organization of 35 members who gather to have fun while doing good in our community and around the world.

 Please explore our website to learn more about us.
 We also invite you to join us for a weekly breakfast meeting as our guest to get to know us better and see if Rotary might be right for you.